 Daiwa Asset Management has adopted "Enhance Global Sustainability" as part of its action guidelines, and is taking systematic measures that will contribute to the sustainable growth of society.

 Education and Training for Executives and Employees

 Daiwa Asset Management provides all executives and employees with internal training designed to share knowledge of stewardship activities that should be undertaken by an asset management company as well as overall knowledge of ESG.
 As ESG, in particular, is a field where new initiatives are being taken daily, the company organizes study meetings aimed at the updating of specific themes as needed.
-In FY2021, the company held a total of seven training sessions and study meetings, including training to deepen understanding of its stewardship activities.
+In FY2022, the company held a total of three training sessions and study meetings, including training to deepen understanding of its stewardship activities.

 ESG Exchange Meetings for Investee Companies

 Daiwa Asset Management places importance on investee companies' ESG initiatives as it considers that such initiatives can lead to expanding growth capabilities over the medium to long term and reducing risks.
 On the other hand, it became aware during dialogs with investee companies that the investees were struggling with appropriate methods for ESG disclosure and collection of information.
 The company therefore invites multiple investees and holds ongoing ESG-related information exchange meetings based on the idea that investees' sharing their initiatives and exchanging information with each other will not only be beneficial to the company but also to future initiatives of the investees.
 The first meeting in February 2021 was on the topic "gender diversity," and the second meeting in May 2022 was on the topic "human capital."